-Six trihexyltetradecylphosphonium chloride (P6,6,614Cl) based ionic liquids (IL) with dianionic fluorone derivatives were synthesized with total exchange of chloride from the dianionic dye; Fluorescein (a), Rose Bengal (b), Phloxine B (c), Eosin B (d), Eosin Y (e) and Erythrosine B (f).
-Spectroscopic characterization of these viscous salts indicated the presence of the expected 1-2 strong absorption bands.
-A total of 12 compounds, as sodium (from a to f) and trihexytetradecylphosphonium dianions (from a´ to f´), were used for sensitization of nanocrystalline TiO2.
-Here, we report the sensitization activity of these metal free dyes in terms of current-potential curve, open-circuit potential, fill factor, and overall solar energy conversion efficiency which have been evaluated under 100 mW/cm2 light intensity.
+Six trihexyltetradecylphosphonium chloride (P6,6,6,14Cl) based ionic liquids (IL) with dianionic fluorone derivatives were synthesized with total exchange of chloride from the dianionic dye: Fluorescein (a), Rose Bengal (b), Phloxine B (c), Eosin B (d), Eosin Y (e) and Erythrosin B (f).
+Spectroscopic characterization of these viscous salts indicated the presence of the expected 1 or 2 strong absorption bands.
+A total of 12 compounds, as sodium (from a to f) or as trihexyltetradecylphosphonium dianion salts (from a′ to f′), were used for sensitization of nanocrystalline TiO2.
+Here, we report the sensitization activity of these metal free dyes in terms of current–potential curve, open-circuit potential, fill factor, and overall solar energy conversion efficiency which have been evaluated under 100 mW cm−2 light intensity.
 We developed a strategy to improve the light harvesting of these conventional dyes by simple cationic exchange which was accompanied by a minimum of 30% increase in the cell photovoltaic conversion efficiency.
-Also, for Eosyn B the presence of electron-donating groups and an auxiliary electron-withdrawing group, -NO2, allows reduction of the nitro group to -NO2-.
-This provides a new interaction between the nitro and the TiO2 surface, reflecting an improvement in the overall DSSC performance reaching its maximum of 0.85% efficiency after light DSSC soaking.
-Factors that improve DSSC performance like, aggregate inhibition, increment of the electrode’s quasi-Fermi level and slight red shift in the absorption spectra of the tested anionic dyes was achieved by simple cationic exchange.
+Also, for Eosin B the binding to TiO2 apparently allows reduction of the –NO2 electron-withdrawing group to –NO22−.
+This provides a new interaction between the reduced nitro group and the TiO2 surface, reflecting an improvement in the overall DSSC performance reaching its maximum of 0.65% efficiency after light DSSC soaking.
+Factors that improve DSSC performance like aggregate inhibition, increment of the electrode's quasi-Fermi level and slight red shift in the absorption spectra of the tested anionic dyes were achieved by simple cationic exchange.